 Pine needles and gutters are a frustrating combination.
-If you live in a home or condominium near an evergreen tree that drops pine needles, you’ve got different problems than a home that’s near deciduous, or leaf-dropping, trees.
+If you live in a home near any conifer tree that drops pine needles, you’ve got different problems than a home that’s near deciduous, or leaf-dropping, trees.
 Here are six facts to know about your gutters when they collect pine needles.

 - Pine needles that blanket a roof are not likely to blow away.
 When needles drop at an alarming rate, they can often coat a roof.
 The lower the pitch, the more difficult it is for them to be blown away in a stiff wind.
 This means pine needles are more likely to be pushed down the roof by rain at practically a glacial pace.
 They’ll also have no where else to go but into your gutters.

 - It only takes a few pine needles to knit over a downspout to cause a clog.
 If water flushes debris towards a downspout, it’s likely pine needles can build up over the downspout opening.
 As we’ve mentioned in a prior post, the opening is likely much smaller than the downspout itself.
 At the very least, consider installing a gutter outlet that’s larger than the downspout itself to help flush pine needles out of the gutter.

 Pine needles are small and can get through most gutter guards.
 It isn’t hard for pine needles to get through every screen on the market.
 The holes in their surface are just too big to keep them from dropping through and into the gutter.
 Solid cover curved systems fare only a little better: Debris becomes pliable once wet and will follow water around the curve and into the gutter below.